jinzj16/111.github.io/_pages/members.md

 ### Research Interests

 1. migrasome-carried signals for correct zebrafish embryogenesis
-2. roles of migrasomes in tumor metastasis
+2. roles of migrasome in tumor metastasis
 3. biomarker of migracytosis in peripheral blood
 4. intravital imaging
-5. migrasomes and atherosclerosis
+5. migrasome and atherosclerosis

 <br>